aroberge/reeborg/src/js/README.md

 `reeborg_dev.js`, using a windows batch file.

 The concatenation is done alphabetically.
-For clarity, I have chosen to include at the very end the file whose content is executed after the html document has been loaded
+For clarity, I have chosen to include at the very end the almost all the files whose content is executed after the html document has been loaded
 [i.e. using the `$(document).ready(function() {...});` idiom]
 by naming it `zzz_doc_ready.js`.
 As this file's content became unwieldy, I decided to create individual files prefixed by `zz_dr_` [`zz_` to be included near the end, `dr` short for `doc_ready`] whose content often includes only one type of initialization (e.g. determine what happens when one click on various elements).
+The one exception to this rule is for `custom_dialogs.js` which is loaded earlier mostly for historical reasons
+[Nothing would be gained by changing the way it is dealt with currently.]